carlasanroman/100-days-of-code/log.md

 ### day 02 — oct.
 25, 2018
 **Today's Progress**: I completed twice as many javascript lessons today than yesterday.
 I used the book "javascript & jquery" by jon duckett as a back up resource (i'm a visual learner.)
 Also, I completed the Golf Code lesson in one try. yeee

 **Thoughts:** Today felt good.
 Sure, I forgot a semi-colon and was stuck for a minute, but the momentum was there.
-I was on fire~ It helped using the js & jquery book; I'm a visual learner and that book is so darn beautiful.
+I was on fire~ It helped using the js & jquery book; That book is so darn beautiful.
 Plus, it makes javascript easy to understand. *Note to self - create my own javascript operators cheat sheet.*